I am an avid hiker with a focus on easy to moderate trails in natural settings. I occasionally do harder trails.

 The regional park has a lot of maps that are posted around the trail network.
 It really would be difficult to get lost in this park, especially since this trail network is fairly small.
 As you will see in the next video, the viewpoints are often of the small lakes in the area.
 However, I did not notice anywhere that looked particularly inviting for swimming.

-But the trails in this park felt very safe.
+That said, the trails in this park felt very safe.
 They were wide, there were a lot of people using the trails, and my impression of the park was that it was well maintained.
 If there was a danger to be mentioned, it's that the trails showed signs of erosion when I used them in August of 2020.
 Some of them had small crevices carved into them from running rainwater or melted snow.

-Video of a Lakeside Viewpoint at Chickakoo Lake Regional Park
+Lakeside Viewpoint at Chickakoo

 When it comes to assigning a difficulty level for this trail network, it would have to be called easy.
 The uphill walking is minimal, the trails are short, and there is never a time where you will need to use your arms to grab onto somewhere for leverage to pass a point.
 I like to ask myself: Was I walking or was I hiking on these trails?
 In all honesty, these trails were more walking than hiking.